Hermann-SW/9383761-digit-prime/README.md

 hermann@7600x:~/9383761-digit-prime$
 ```

 After hotfix waited for the current job to complete, it did kill ```doit``` and ```job```.
 In case file doit.new is present, it gets moved to doit.
-Then job.cc gets compiled for new executable.
-Finally cron daemon is restarted.
-Since ```@reboot``` entry does not get executed (because no reboot happened), the 2nd root crontab line does the job to start doit:
+Then job.cc gets compiled for new executable.,Then /tmp/startdoit gets touch, and the 2nd root crontab line does the job to start doit from cron:
 ```
 $ sudo crontab -l | grep -v "^#"
 @reboot /home/hermann/9383761-digit-prime/doit &